MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/add-xbox-live-apis-binary-to-a-uwp-project.md

 ms.localizationpriority: medium
 ---

-# Add XSAPI binary package to a UWP project
+# Add an XSAPI binary package to a UWP project

 ## Requirements